RoryHemmings/CAN-spy/can_spy/README.md

 pip install .
 ```

-Now you can run the cli using the following command.
+Now you can run the scripts like so.

 ```
-can-spy
+can-spoof

+can-listen -o "recorded.can"

+can-replay -f "recorded.can"
 ```